Curly Kakeya: The Hausdorff dimension of sets containing circles or line segments in many directions: Circles

+There is, nevertheless, an extension of Theorem~\ref{th1} to the case $n\ge4$ which is also sharp.
+Given a sphere $S^{d-1}$ of radius $1$ in the Euclidean space $\R^n$, $n> d\geq 2$, where we have fixed the poles $N$ and $S$, let us call ``meridian'' the $S^{d-2}$-sphere obtained as the intersection of~$S^{d-1}$ with a $(d-1)$-plane $H$ passing by the poles, and assume that we have a coordinate system in~$\R^n$ such that

+Each meridian passing by the poles is the intersection of a $(d-1)$-plane $H$ with $S^{d-1}$ and it has a unique normal $\nu\in\EE^+$.
+Therefore we can parametrize that meridian family by those normal vectors: $\{C_\nu\}_{\nu\in\EE^+}$.

-\begin{theorem} Let $K\subset\R^n$, $n\geq3$, be a bounded set containing a translated copy of every $(n-2)$-dimensional meridian passing by the fixed poles, $N$ and $S$, of the sphere $S_r^{n-1}$ of radius $r>0$.
+\begin{theorem} Given $n\ge4$, $3\le d\le n$, let $K\subset\R^n$ be a bounded set containing a translated and dilated copy of every $(d-2)$-sphere meridian passing by the fixed poles of a $S^{d-1}$ sphere.
 Then the Hausdorff dimension of\/ $K$ must satisfy

 \end{theorem}